Nutcracker2012/Personal_Blog_Project/README.md

 This project is my first project for udacity front-end nano degree course.

 ## Project Requirement
-* This project requires meto utilize my HTML and CSS skills to build out a responsive personal blog website, including custom images, layout, and styling.
-Along with webpage design considerations, I worked to appropriately structure my files, as well as use proper CSS and HTML formatting & style.
+* This project requires me to utilize my HTML and CSS skills to build out a responsive personal blog website, including custom images, layout, and styling.
+Along with webpage design considerations, I worked to make sure I structure my files appropriately , as well as use proper CSS and HTML formatting & style.

 ### Structure
 * There should be at least 3 imported files in the main CSS file, but the student is welcome to break it down even further if that makes it easier for them.